On dimensions of frame spectral measures and their frame spectra: Introduction

-Actually, Theorem \ref{main thm 1} is equivalent to Theorem \ref{main thm 2}: the necessity is trivial, and the sufficiency follows from Lemma \ref{lem:restriction} which states that if $\mu$ is a frame spectral measure then $\mu_K$ is also a frame spectral measure for every $K$ satisfying $\mu(\partial K)=0$.
+In fact, Theorem \ref{main thm 1} is equivalent to Theorem \ref{main thm 2} as follows: the necessity is trivial, and the sufficiency follows from Lemma \ref{lem:restriction} which states that if $\mu$ is a frame spectral measure then $\mu_K$ is also a frame spectral measure for every Borel set $K$ satisfying $\mu(\partial K)=0$.

 In general, we can not expect that the equality holds in Theorem \ref{main thm 1} or Theorem \ref{main thm 2}.
 We refer to the examples in \cite{DaiLaiHe2013} where a class of singular continuous measures are constructed, satisfying that the Beurling dimensions of their spectra are zero but their entropy dimensions are strictly positive.